SUSTAINABILITY

 This is what our environmental sustainability transition, current actions and future action plan looks like:

-No Pong Natural Products Pty Ltd, at an organisation level is a carbon neutral company for FY23, and we are working toward Climate Active Certification for FY24.
+No Pong Natural Products Pty Ltd, at an organisation level, was a carbon neutral company for FY23, and we have continued this commitment through FY24 as we work toward Climate Active Certification.

 Greenhouse Gas Assessment: